 Coursework Unit = 60% marks.
-Produced in class and homework time during Year 10 and 11.
-From September 2017 through to January in 2019.
+Produced in class and homework time during Year nomework time dur 10 and 11.

-Exam Unit of work - 40% marks, 10 weeks of preparation, starting 1st January 2019 concluding in a 10 hour practical exam sat over 2 days at the end of April 2019.
+Exam Unit of work - 40% marks, 10 weeks of preparation, starting 1st

+January in the second year of study, concluding in a 10 hour practical exam sat over 2 days at the end of April.